X-UA-Compatible: Sensible Defaults

 Dissecting a Plugin: Better Comments Manager

-Ronald Huereca disects the “Better Comments Manager” Wordpress plugin, in what is hopefully the first of a series of articles of this type.
-Should be a great place to start if you’re trying to figure out how Wordpress plugins work.
+Ronald Huereca disects the “Better Comments Manager” WordPress plugin, in what is hopefully the first of a series of articles of this type.
+Should be a great place to start if you’re trying to figure out how WordPress plugins work.

 Batman?s New Set of Wheels